 What is TuPL

 TuPL is the programming languages research group at Tufts University.
 Here, we do research that innovates the way to think about programming.
 More specifically, we do research in domain-specific programming languages (DSLs), program synthesis, language-based security, type systems, program verification, and more.
-For example the RedLine Systems research group, a subgroup of TuPL, primarily does research into automatic memory management.
-We are also interested in programming languages education: check out Norman's foundational programming languages educational material, which will be in the press soon!
+We are also interested in programming languages education: check out Norman's foundational programming languages educational material, which will be in the press soon is out now!

 If you are interested in doing research with us, please check out (and apply to) the PhD program in computer science at Tufts University.